marquee/proto/README.md

     proto --github <username> <password>
     proto --github <username> "<password with spaces>"

 This will use the GitHub API to [generate an access token](http://developer.github.com/v3/oauth/#create-a-new-authorization) that is stored in `~/.proto-cli`.
-Your username and password are *never stored*.
+Your username and password are *never* stored.

 Now, all Gists you create will be associated with your account.
 This has several benefits, including making the Proto project a git repo with the remote set to the Gist, so you can keep updating the Proto's Gist.